volshebork/blue/ad_tui/py_version/README.md

 - Password reset requires an LDAPS (port 636) connection, since it's a plaintext-sensitive write.
 This was not testable on the exercise domain controller, where only port 389 was open — not yet implemented.
 - Session details (domain controller, base DN, username, password) are held in memory only for the current run - nothing is written to disk, and you'll need to re-enter them each time you launch the program.
-- Export path is not prompted at startup - it's requested once, the first time you choose to export something, and reused for the rest of the session.
-It can also be set/changed proactively from the Session menu.
+- Export path and user list path are not prompted at startup - each is
-- Modules requiring valid AD credentials use the session details set at startup; nothing is hardcoded.